Glare-Productions/VXInstaller/readme.md

 Ventuz plugins have been introduced with a late version of Ventuz 6, not long before Ventuz 7 was released.
 Currently, both Ventuz 6 and 7 will be used - and they use different VX folders.
 As you might have noticed, the VXInstaller does not offer a selection for the Ventuz version.
 The reason for that is simple: the tool is supposed to be a convenient way for an unexperienced user to install the plugins required to run the project.
 Any additional option requires documentation and offers a possible point of failure.
 We've therefore decided not to offer a version selection in the application's interface.

-However, we also don't want to compile different executabled.
-Therefore we chose a rather implicit approach: the application's name will be checked for a version which will then be used.
+However, we also don't want to compile different executables.
+Therefore, we chose a rather implicit approach: the application's name will be checked for a version which will then be used.
 So by renaming the executable, you can select the version.
 Here are some examples:

 Executable | Ventuz version
 :---|:---